 - B (89-80)

-Very Good - Beyond requirements
+Very Good - Beyond requirements, artistically OR technically

 - C (79-70)

-Average - Met the basic requirements
+Average - Met all the assignment requirements

 - D (69-60)

-Did not meet requirements
+Did not meet all requirements

 - F (59-0)

-Projects not turned in or completely insufficient
+Project not turned in or completely insufficient

 Digital Arts Department Rules